Social Anxiety Disorder

 In some cases, they conduct a physical examination to rule out other medical issues causing the symptoms.

-Consulting a qualified mental health professional for an accurate diagnosis and appropriate treatment options is essential.
+Consulting a qualified mental health counsellor for an accurate diagnosis and appropriate treatment options is essential.
 Visit our TYHO Therapists‘ profiles, watch their videos, and read client reviews if you need help picking a suitable therapist.

 Overcoming Social Anxiety